Understand MIPS for your Practice

 Meaningful Use helped hundreds of thousands of independent physicians afford adding EHR to their practices.
 Since 2015, much has changed.
 The primary goal with MACRA is to improve care for Medicare patients.
 MACRA shifts the payment system from volume to value and results.

-As an ONC 2015 Certified EHR, AdvancedMD software meets and satisfies all the MACRA-related requirements.
+As an ONC 2015 Cures Update Certified EHR, AdvancedMD software meets and satisfies all the MACRA-related requirements.
 MACRA (Medicare Access and CHIP Reauthorization Act of 2015) introduces a new value-based reimbursement system called the Quality Payment Program (QPP) with three important changes impacting your Medicare payments.

 Created a new framework for rewarding physicians for providing higher quality care.
 The two tracks of the QPP are: